 The project is a master-planned community on 17 acres of land in the Township of Langley, conveniently located across from the Langley Events Centre.
 It is the first property in the Township's Official Community Plan that supports high-density development.
 The development is expected to be completed in phases and to consist of approximately 721,000 square feet of gross floor area for residential use with 835 residential units and 26,000 square feet of gross floor area for commercial use.
 The rezoning application was submitted to the Township of Langley on December 11, 2015.
-The project is proceeding as planned and is anticipated to receive Third Reading in the rezoning process from the Township of Langley within this fiscal year.
+On February 5, 2018, the Third Reading was approved by the Township of Langley.

-Bayview Project
+Aquara Project

 On August 29, 2017, the Company completed the purchase of a 1.96-acre property along the harbourside of Victoria at Bayview Place that it plans to develop.
-The Bayview Project is a proposed \$74.5 million project that will comprise approximately 155 elegantly accommodated units and project completion is anticipated for the fourth quarter of calendar year 2020.
+The Aquara Project is a proposed \$74.5 million project that will comprise approximately 155 elegantly accommodated units and project completion is anticipated for the fourth quarter of calendar year 2020.